 Beautiful designed hotel which renovated traditional Japanese old house into comfortable modern style Ryokan located in Higashiyama

 East Kyoto is somewhere tourists can directly feel and experience Japanese culture and history.
-Each tourist spot there has respective characteristics, and worth visiting several times.
+Each tourist spot there has respective characteristics, and is worth visiting several times.
 Find your favorite ones and make the most of your time staying in Japan!

 This post contains some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.